With the right plan and the right discipline, you can get seriously shredded in just 28 days.Read article

 “Anyone need anything—water, coffee, a shake?” he asks to no one in particular.

 Despite being today’s star, Saladino can’t break the habit of tending to others.
-Growing up in Long Island, NY, he spent 10 years working for his family’s catering out t, doing everything from maintenance to cleaning toilets while learning the important role customer service plays in the survival of a business.
+Growing up in Long Island, NY, he spent 10 years working for his family’s catering, doing everything from maintenance to cleaning toilets while learning the important role customer service plays in the survival of a business.

 “I’m used to taking care of clients and club members.
 All of this attention is definitely out of my comfort zone,” he says with a grin before adding, “but I’m fine with it.”